 Note: works transparently with either the legacy sleep status/control bits in the ACPI PM registers, or the standalone sleep status and sleep control registers defined in the version 5 FADT.

-This function optionally executes the BFS method (Back From Sleep.)
-IMPORTANT NOTE: This method is untested on many platforms, and may result in errors and incorrect platform behavior.
-Therefore, it is suggested that the method should not be executed by default.
-It should be only executed under special circumstances, or if in the future it becomes a viable sleep method.
+This function does NOT execute the BFS method (Back From Sleep.)
+This method is untested on many platforms, is not used by major operating systems, and may result in errors and incorrect platform behavior.